-In medieval times, Reading was the site of a great Abbey – a religious community centred round a magnificent church.
+In medieval times, Reading was the site of a great royal Abbey – a religious community centred round a magnificent church - one of the largest monasteries in Europe.
 In 1121, King Henry I announced that he wanted to have a new abbey built at Reading.
 The Abbey would have a large and impressive church and living quarters for dozens of monks, who would worship in the church.
 No expense was spared in its construction.

 He built this monastery between the rivers Kennet and Thames, in a place calculated for the reception of almost all who might have occasion to travel to the more populous cities of England.William of Malmesbury

 King Henry I died before his Abbey was complete and was buried here in 1136 in front of the high altar.
 The Abbey and the ground immediately outside became a desirable location for other royals and nobles to be buried.

 Building work was still going on when the Abbey church was officially opened by the Archbishop of Canterbury, Thomas Becket, on 19 April 1164.
 The ceremony was attended by King Henry II (grandson of Henry I) and his noble followers.
 The opening ceremony dedicated the church to the Virgin Mary and St John the Evangelist.